-St. John’s Kwanza Greetings Habari Gani!
+St. John’s Kwanzaa Greetings Habari Gani!

 Saundra Bradford Lynch (right), one of the the original founders of Crispus Attucks and the KWANZAA celebrations at St. John’s that began nearly 50 years ago, leads the Kwanzaa candle lighting ceremony.
 The table is laid out with the first fruits and other symbols of Kwanzaa photo credit: St. John the Evangelist Lutheran Church